argoproj-archive/argo-site/docs/yaml/ex_create_managed_fixtures.md

 # Creating a Managed Fixture for Workflows and Apps

-When you run a workflow or deploy an app, you might need to access a resource that is external to your <span class="GeneralKubernetes Cluster with Argo">Argo</span>, such as a pool of virtual machines (VMs), databases, other REST-based services, etc. To manage and access these external resources, <span class="GeneralApplatix Platform Name">Argo</span> provides “<span class="GeneralManaged Fixture">managed fixture</span>s”.
-A <span class="GeneralManaged Fixture">managed fixture</span> allows <span class="GeneralApplatix Platform Name">Argo</span> to perform life-cycle management of these external resources like creating and deleting instances, loading data, or any other custom action.
-In a <span class="GeneralManaged Fixture">managed fixture</span>, attributes are used to distinguish instances that come from different <span class="GeneralManaged Fixture">managed fixture</span> classes.
-Actions are workflows that you can perform on a <span class="GeneralManaged Fixture">managed fixture</span>, (such as creating a <span class="GeneralManaged Fixture">managed fixture</span> for an external database)
+When you run a workflow or deploy an app, you might need to access a resource that is external to your Argo, such as a pool of virtual machines (VMs), databases, other REST-based services, etc. To manage and access these external resources, Argo provides “managed fixtures”.
+A managed fixture allows Argo to perform life-cycle management of these external resources like creating and deleting instances, loading data, or any other custom action.

+Managed fixtures have attributes and actions. **Attributes** are used to distinguish instances that come from different managed fixture classes. **Actions** are workflows that you can perform on a managed fixture, (such as creating a managed fixture for an external database)

 Fixtures also allow you to use policies to automatically manage resources such as auto-suspension or termination based on various metrics and conditions.

-The process for using fixtures in a workflow or app is:
+The process for creating fixtures for a workflow or application is:

-1. In the <span class="GeneralYAML template">YAML template</span>, define a fixture class for each distinct type of resource that you need.
+1. In the YAML template, define a fixture class for each distinct type of resource that you need.
 See [Creating a fixture class for a workflow](#CreateFixture) for an example.
-2. Go to the Applatix Console for your cluster.
+2. Go to the Argo Console for your cluster.
 3. Connect to the repo containing the YAML fixture class definition you created.

-4. Add the fixture class that you need.
-See [Using Fixtures for Accessing External Resources](#/docs;doc=%2Fuser_guide%2Finfrastructure%2Fusing_fixtures.md).
+4. Add the fixture class that you need to the repo.
+For details, see [To add a new fixture class to your repo branch](../user_guide/infrastructure/using_fixtures.htm#AddFixtureClass2Repo)[Using Fixtures for Accessing External Resources](#/docs;doc=%2Fuser_guide%2Finfrastructure%2Fusing_fixtures.md).
 5. Create the instances of the fixture class.
-For details, see [Using Fixtures for Accessing External Resources](#/docs;doc=%2Fuser_guide%2Finfrastructure%2Fusing_fixtures.md).
+For details, see [To create an instance of a fixture class](../user_guide/infrastructure/using_fixtures.htm#CreateInstanceFixtureClass).

 ## <a name="CreateFixture"></a>Creating a fixture class for a workflow

 These are the tasks for creating a fixture class:

-*   **Create** a <span class="GeneralYAML template">YAML template</span> for each fixture class.
+*   **Create** a YAML template for each fixture class.

     You'll declare a template that is of type "fixture".

 *   **Add** the desired attributes and actions to the fixture class.

-    In a <span class="GeneralManaged Fixture">managed fixture</span>, attributes are used to distinguish instances that come from different <span class="GeneralManaged Fixture">managed fixture</span> classes.

-    Actions are workflows that you can perform on a <span class="GeneralManaged Fixture">managed fixture</span>, (such as creating a <span class="GeneralManaged Fixture">managed fixture</span> for an external database)
+    See [YAML Code for managed fixture](#YAML)for an example of attributes and actions.

 You are now ready to use this fixture class.
-See for [Using Fixtures for Accessing External Resources](#/docs;doc=%2Fuser_guide%2Finfrastructure%2Fusing_fixtures.md) details.
+See [Using Fixtures for Accessing External Resources](#/docs;doc=%2Fuser_guide%2Finfrastructure%2Fusing_fixtures.md) for details.

 ### About Attributes and Actions for a Fixture

 Fixture class attributes and actions are totally configurable.
+You create the attributes and actions that your fixture requires.
 Here's an example of attributes and actions for an EC2 instance fixture:

-### Attributes
+### <a name="Attributes"></a>Attributes

 <table style="border-left-style: solid;border-left-width: 1px;border-left-color: black;border-right-style: solid;border-right-width: 1px;border-right-color: black;border-top-style: solid;border-top-width: 1px;border-top-color: black;border-bottom-style: solid;border-bottom-width: 1px;border-bottom-color: black;margin-left: 0;margin-right: auto;" xmlns=""><colgroup><col style="width: 220px;"> <col style="width: 296px;"> <col style="width: 192px;"></colgroup>